At the Sign of Three Pigeons: The Story of North Bergen's Forgotten Tavern

 As this article was being researched during the commemoration of America's 250th Anniversary, another chapter in the story of the Three Pigeons began to unfold.
 More than sixty years after the original historical marker was erected in 1964, efforts were undertaken to return a marker to the site and, fittingly, to the location where that first marker once stood.

 That effort would not have been possible without the dedication of many people over many years.
-The late Ron SkokandichPatrick Cullen West New York's Historian, Brian Murphy, Program Development Coordinator for the Hudson County Office of Cultural & Heritage Affairs, whose shared commitment helped ensure that one of North Bergen's most important historic sites would once again be recognized for future generations.
+The late Ron SkokandichPatrick Cullen, West New York's Historian, Brian Murphy, Program Development Coordinator for the Hudson County Office of Cultural & Heritage Affairs, and Mayor Nicholas Sacco along with the North Bergen Board of Commissioners whose shared commitment helped ensure that one of North Bergen's most important historic sites would once again be recognized for future generations.

 The new marker cannot replace the old tavern.
 No marker ever could.
 But it does something just as important.
 It reminds every person who passes that intersection that history happened there.
 Not only during the American Revolution, but for nearly two centuries afterward.